brndnmtthws/brndn-io/content/posts/nobody-wants-to-hire-anymore/index.md

 The word on the street is there's a "labour shortage".
 If we look at the data, however, it tells a different story.
-I've heard theories about people retiring, or too many COVID excess deaths, or people being flush with cash because the government gave everyone a coulpe thousand bucks (which is about one month's rent), but looking at the data I'm not seeing numbers that reflect most of those theories.
+I've heard theories about people retiring, or too many COVID excess deaths, or people being flush with cash because the government gave everyone a couple thousand bucks (which is about one month's rent), but looking at the data I'm not seeing numbers that reflect most of those theories.